-(Phaseolus nanus) Also known as 'Gourmet Delight'.
+(Phaseolus vulgaris) Also known as 'Gourmet Delight'.
 Green, round, stringless bean to 15cm in length.
 Produces over a long period.
 Disease resistant.
+160 seeds

 Help other The Lost Seed users shop smarter by writing reviews for products you have purchased.